Eckerd will change your life so you can change the world

 We’re not for everyone but we might be just the place for you.

 An oasis of learning in a natural Florida environment

 Our waterfront campus sits on the southern tip of a peninsula surrounded by the Gulf of Mexico and Tampa Bay, a region that was inhabited by the Tocobaga.
 Native plants and wildlife cover the campus, which we nurture with sustainability efforts.
 Four chickees constructed by the Seminole Tribe of Florida stand in the heart of campus and are used for outdoor classes and studying.

-Eckerd College celebrates the beautiful campus that it calls home and teaches the importance of environmental stewardship as a core value.
-An important part of this commitment is acknowledging the Indigenous communities, past, present, and future, who are the traditional custodians of these lands and waterways.
+Eckerd College celebrates the beautiful campus it calls home and teaches the importance of environmental stewardship as a core value.
+An essential part of this commitment is acknowledging the Indigenous communities—past, present, and future—who are the traditional custodians of these lands and waterways.

-Eckerd College acknowledges that its campus lies within the traditional homelands of the Seminole, Miccosukee people, and their ancestral groups whose history here stretches back more than 12,000 years.
-We recognize the profound resilience of Seminole, Miccosukee, Choctaw, Cherokee, and people of other native peoples who fought bravely to defend their homelands against powerful forces.
+Eckerd College acknowledges that its campus lies within the traditional homelands of the Seminole and Miccosukee people and their ancestral groups whose history here stretches back more than 12,000 years.
+We recognize the profound resilience of Seminole, Miccosukee, Choctaw, Cherokee, and other Native peoples who fought bravely to defend their homelands against powerful colonial forces.
 As a campus community, we commit to learning and teaching Native American history and cultural awareness, recognizing and honoring the presence of Indigenous people, and caring for the land that has become our home to the best of our ability.

 Most of our faculty offices open directly outside or in common areas to encourage interaction with students.
 The bay and other natural areas are living laboratories for research—even for first-years.